mgoeminne/sismic/README.rst

 - Built-in support for expressing actions and guards using regular Python code
 - A design-by-contract approach for statecharts
 - A unit testing framework for statecharts, including generation of test scenarios
+- A graphical user interface to play with statecharts

 Installation
 ------------